 Today you can find almost anything you’re looking for on Craigslist.
 Need a cheap secondhand couch?
 A new car?
 An apartment or even a new job?
 Check Craigslist first.
 Craigslist can be an incredibly handy tool for finding things that you need in your local area.
-It is also a great resource for saving money on things like furniture and electronics if you are in the process of paying off credit cards and don’t have the extra money in your budget to splurge on new items.
+It is also a great resource for saving money on things like furniture and electronics if you are in the process of debt management and don’t have the extra money in your budget to splurge on new items.

 While the majority of the ads are completely legitimate, there are always a small percentage of people who are out to scam you.
 If you are not careful and not aware, you can easily fall victim to one of these common Craigslist scams: